ruby-cube/rue/packages/thread/README.md

 ## Overview

-Thread provides planified versions of schedulers and event listeners from Web APIs.
+Thread provides flasked versions of schedulers and event listeners from Web APIs.

 <p align="right"><a href="#">[src]</a></p>